ergo/polymer-ui-router/README.md

 Install bower and npm dependencies.

-Then run `yarn bundle` to to build ui-router core.

 Then run `polymer serve` to serve your application locally.

+Run `yarn bundle` to to build ui-router core for dev.